davidneu/docker-clojure-postgresql-example/README.md

 ## Setup
 	Clone this repository, cd into its directory, and follow the remaining steps.
-You may wish to copy this README.md file to a another directory since it will be overwritten in the On Rails section.
+You may wish to copy this README.md file to a another directory since it will be overwritten in the steps below.

 ## Install Docker